siddhant1607/ipl2026mockauction/README.md

-# 🏏 IPL 2026 Fantasy Dashboard
+# 🏏 IPL 2026 Mock Auction Dashboard

-A high-performance, visually stunning companion for your IPL 2026 Mock Auction and Fantasy League.
+A high-performance, visually stunning companion for your IPL 2026 Mock Auction.
 Built with **Streamlit** and optimized for both local use and long-term cloud deployment.

 ---